dmerand/donald.merand.org/_posts/2020-11-09-exairtable.md

 2. File-hosting and image auto-resizing!
 You just make a "file" field type and you can upload files right into your 'tables.
 Images get automatically scaled to a variety of sizes.
 3. API!
 Every project has the same API structure and the API is sane to use.

 We've used Ruby with Sinatra or Rails and the excellent [AirRecord ](https://github.com/Sirupsen/airrecord) library to do Airtable-based sites before.
-But for Elixir, the current set Airtable API libraries didn't seem to be in active development, and didn't have features like rate-limiting or caching.
+But for Elixir, the current Airtable API libraries didn't seem to be in active development, and didn't have features like rate-limiting or caching.
 But it would be so cool if we had an Elixir library that would allow us to handle Airtable rate-limiting and caching as a single Elixir-native dependency!

 Meanwhile, Ricardo Garcia Vega wrote [this amazing article](https://dev.to/bigardone/headless-cms-fun-with-phoenix-liveview-and-airtable-pt-1-4anj) demonstrating the use of Elixir and Phoenix as a caching layer for Airtable for a content management system.
 This "native" Elixir solution was just the push I needed to fix Elixir's Airtable library problem.